 Get a Business Credit Card

 Getting a business credit card is essential as this will make it very easy to keep track of your expenses.
 The tough aspect of this is figuring out what is a business expense and what is a personal expense.
 Taking a friend out to discuss a business strategy can be seen as a consulting session.
 You do not want to do too much of this as these expenditures are looked at closely by the IRS.
-Client dinners can usually be fully expensed without issue, as entertainment of clients is a staple in many industries.
+Client dinners can usually be fully expensed without issue, as the entertainment of clients is a staple in many industries.
 A benefit is the rewards that can be received from these cards for a certain amount of money spent.

 Hire an Accounting Firm